Dubai's Luxury Property Market Rebounds Amid AED 2.5B Government Stimulus

 Market Context

 The success of the hospitality sector incentives also offers a valuable playbook for global municipalities.
 By directly reducing the frictional costs of doing business in the high-margin luxury segment, Dubai has accelerated its post-pandemic and conflict-era recovery timeline.
-CRE investors and fund managers should closely monitor how this $2.5 billion injection impacts long-term yields in the ultra-luxury hospitality space, as these metrics will likely dictate the pace of future foreign direct investment in the UAE.
+CRE investors and fund managers should closely monitor how this AED 2.5 billion injection impacts long-term yields in the ultra-luxury hospitality space, as these metrics will likely dictate the pace of future foreign direct investment in the UAE.

 #dubai#luxury-real-estate#damac#market-consolidation#hospitality